aleksandrshaulskyi/chat-main/README.md

 # Chat index repository.

+This is my main demo project that is used for the representation of my skills.

 ## Disclaimer.
 This application is currently in active development state.
 Most of it's bugs and imperfections are probably very well known.
 They will be fixed in the very close future.